-BMDCA members in good standing and non-members in the larger Berner community.
+BMDCA members, non-members and all Juniors (9-17) in the larger Berner community.
 Each group (BMDCA Members and Non-Members) will be judged separately, and each will have medium category winners from which a BIS will be selected

 BMDCA Art Show Theme

 Berners - Past, Present, and On the Move

 The original 12 medium categories are being used for the 2021 BMDCA Art & Craft Show.
 In addition two new Categories have been added - Juniors and New Works.
 We have adopted the categories and definitions published by the Virginia Museum of Contemporary Art (MOCA).